To Kill A Mockingbird

 After searching through the Black family library, Sirius Black has discovers a blood ritual that is highly illegal.
 This ritual disrupts the course of time and energy which allows them to find 'Harry' even though he's dead because of what the ritual can search for (meaning the soul of the person) which causes many rifts to stir.
 But like everyone said, Sirius Black is a stubborn bastard, and so he uses it to find Harry.

 When they discover that Harry Potter is in Cardiff, Wales, the last place they ever expected him to be in, they decide to go out and acquire him.
-When the witches and wizards arrive, they assume they would find Harry Potter, a nineteen-year-old teen and not a two thousand and two year old immortal that looks to be twenty-four years old, and has seen more than his fair share of unusual things.
+When the witches and wizards arrive, they assume they would find Harry Potter, a fourteen-year-old teen and not a two thousand and two year old immortal that looks to be in his late twenties to early thirties, and has seen more than his fair share of unusual things.

 When the group discuss, without even including Captain Jack Harkness, how they will take him back to fulfill his role as Savior, they get a rude awakening, as Captain Jack Harkness is no tool and he certainly isn't one to listen to anyone when they tell him to do something without even asking him about it.
 Within a few weeks later, Captain Jack Harkness (though in no way will he ever be Harry Potter) and his team head to England to save the imbeciles that couldn't stop a madman themselves, while having a little extra help from a certain Doctor and his companions.